welkinhealth/slate/source/index.html.md

 Each patient phone number has it's own consents and opt in status.
 When setting the consent flags on a phone number make sure that you have a record of how and when consent was received from the patient.

-<aside>There are no uniqueness constraints on phone numbers but if two [patients](#patients) share the same
+<aside>There are no uniqueness constraints on phone numbers but if two <a href="#patients">patients</a> share the same
-phone number calls and sms messages will be listed as unassigned in the coach portal rather than associated directly with the [patient's](#patients) profile.</aside>
+phone number calls and sms messages will be listed as unassigned in the Welkin Portal rather than associated directly with the <a href="#patients">patient's</a> profile.</aside>